المقال بالعربي هنا

 Sitting Editor Salman Husain

-Photo © Akram Zaatari, courtesy Hashem el Madani and Arab Image Foundation, Beirut
+Photo: Tarho and El Masri.
+Studio Shehrazade, Saida, Lebanon, 1958. © Akram Zaatari, courtesy Hashem el Madani and Arab Image Foundation.

 This piece was translated from Arabic to English, therefore a lot of the original language got lost in translation.
 The writer, who comes from city Zarqa – Jordan, is reflecting a reality he lived.